Written By:Adam H. Rosenblum

 With the help of an attorney, a person may be able to convince the judge to allow for a conditional or hardship license.
 This would allow limited permission to drive.
 It is best to discuss this option with an attorney to find out if it is possible given the circumstances of one’s life and the case itself.

-Expunge a Breathalyzer Refusal
+Expunge A Breathalyzer Refusal

-In New Jersey, refusing a roadside breath test is a traffic violation, not a criminal offense.
+In New Jersey, refusing a breath test is a traffic violation, not a criminal offense.
 That means a conviction will not result in a criminal record.

 The conviction will appear on one’s driving record, however.
 NJ does not drop or conceal traffic convictions after a period of time—they are all viewable for the life of the driver.
 That means there is no way to expunge (clear) the conviction.